-The Harness and Greyhound events have a combined total of around 150 race meets per year with visitation to the precinct at around 65,000 per annum.
+The Harness and Greyhound events have a combined total of around 150 race meets per year with visitation to the precinct at around 65,000 per annum, which deliver around 10,000 overnight visitors to the precinct.
 Discussions with the clubs highlight there is potential for this to increase and that the Goulburn Valley Precinct could become one of the premier Harness and Greyhound precincts in Victoria.
-In addition to race meets that bring visitors from across Victoria and interstate, the Precinct also accommodates an expanding number of events including special interest events such as automobile and trade shows, large family events and sporting events.
+In addition to race meets that bring visitors from across Victoria and interstate, the precinct also accommodates an expanding number of events including special interest events such as automobile and trade shows, large family events and sporting events.
 A range of accommodation segments may be considered in the investigation area which appeal to different market need, including:

 - Self-contained accommodation (farm stay/nature based tourism);

-- 4 star motel accommodation; and
+- 4 star motel accommodation: and

 - B&B's.